 Monitoring will be conducted by a consulting firm on contract with SWFWMD, semi-annually for a minimum of five years and until meeting success criteria.
 Monitoring will include a comprehensive qualitative assessment of each habitat area on the site, including but not limited to plant health & survivorship, recruited plant species, cumulative plant coverage, exotic & nuisance species coverage, wildlife use & opportunities, and recommended & proposed actions necessary to ensure and further enhance success.
-The first monitoring report will include qualitative and photo documentation of pre-construction habitat conditions, construction activities, and habitat conditions at the monitoring station locations that will be documented on the permitted design plans and utilized for the entire monitoring period.
-However, site conditions will be annually documented for the entire site, not just for the monitoring stations.
+The first monitoring report will include qualitative and photo documentation of pre-construction habitat conditions, construction activities, and habitat conditions at the monitoring station locations that will be documented on the permitted design plans and utilized for the entire monitoring stations.
 Annual monitoring reports will be prepared and submitted to the SWFWMD-Regulation Dept. and USACOE Enforcement Branch to document habitat conditions, any problems and solutions, and anticipated activities for the following year.